MumboDiscord/spooncraft-docs/faq.markdown

 No!

-We will not be resetting the end, people are building in the end.
+We will not be resetting the end; people are building in the end.

 ### Can I stream/record on the spooncraft server?

 Of course you can!

-We even allow you to advertise your stream or video, but only in **#spooncraft-videos**
+We even allow you to advertise your stream or video, but only in **#spooncraft-videos**.

 Please bear in mind though that you may only post videos/streams of you playing on the Spooncraft server only.